trek10inc/awsets/README.md

 ##### dot

 Command that takes a file that is output from `awsets list` and generates a DOT graph.
-This can then be rendered into an image via `fdp <dot file> -Tsvg <output.svg>`
+This can then be rendered into an image via `fdp <dot file> -Tsvg -o <output.svg>`

 ```
 USAGE: